 A coping skill or strategy is a reaction that is often involuntary, which a person may adopt sub-consciously to deal with a recurring situation.
 Most coping skills are not adopted consciously.
 These sub-conscious coping mechanisms are usually more hurtful in the long term to the individual who has adopted the coping strategy than they are helpful.
 Most positive coping skills are honed and developed over time to become beneficial to the individual who is adopting them.
 There are several different categories of positive coping mechanisms available, and in this article, we will discuss a few of these coping mechanisms.
-It is essential that you develop a healthy coping mechanism for daily living, especially if you deal with one mental issue or the other.
+It is important to develop a healthy, positive coping skills for less stressful daily living.

 Science has proven that inter-personal relationships and social support go a long way to counteract the effects of stress on a person.
 Connecting with people close to you is one of many important positive coping skills you might already be proficient at.
 Relating with friends and just unwinding goes a long way in helping a lot of people unwind from a stressful situation and is one of the natural skills many of us possess.
-Also, participation in social groups can help recognize the development of a disorder or a potential disorder.
-These social situations also help parties involved, to have a support system in case certain feelings overwhelm them from time to time.
-Social and interpersonal coping skills do not necessarily have to be something as complex as having a group of friends with several activities.
+Also, participation in social groups is part of positive coping skills that can help you relax and feel rejuvenated and understood.
+These social situations help all parties involved to have a support system in case certain feelings overwhelm them from time to time.
+Social and interpersonal positive copingskills do not necessarily have to be something as complex as having a group of friends with several activities.
 However, that in itself is not a bad coping skill.
 For some people, a social coping skill may be as simple as having weekly dates with someone that they trust.
 Social interaction can be limited to one specific person or several people, mainly depending on what you think will make you feel most supported in the moment.
 This may seem like normal social time or time with friends, but these gatherings are part of positive coping skills.
 Other social and interpersonal coping mechanisms may include volunteering joining a book club, or even adopting and caring for a pet.
 Remember, the end goal here is to ensure that some form of interaction can be used to bring you into the moment, which is part of positive coping skills known as mindfulness.

-Coping skills allow you to divert your thoughts from an overwhelming situation to something much small yet equally mentally tasking.
+Positive coping skills allow you to divert your thoughts from an overwhelming situation to something much small yet equally mentally tasking.
 Most diversion coping mechanisms are used as a temporary solution for much more lasting coping mechanisms.
 A lot of times, people can select their diversions for coping naturally.
 A diversion can be watching a recipe video on YouTube, or selecting a movie to watch.
 In some cases, people dance or sing loudly for some time as a way to release stress.
 Reading a book is also a perfect positive coping mechanism.
-Whatever you may decide on or naturally identify as a diversion coping mechanism, your diversion should be positive.
+Whatever you may decide on or naturally identify as a diversion coping mechanism, your diversion should be positive coping skills.
 As good as naturally finding a positive coping system may sound, it is still a great idea to identify and apply a diversion proactively.
 By identifying a diversion that you feel will be beneficial to you, maintaining control of your diversion becomes possible.
-Taking a walk, frequent vacations, reading a book, going shopping, volunteering, or watching a tv show are all good ideas of diversions that you could adopt.
+Taking a walk, frequent vacations, reading a book, going shopping, volunteering, or watching a tv show are all good ideas of positive coping skills that you could adopt.

 Cognitive Coping Skills